SAP/cloud-sdk/STYLEGUIDE.md

 ❌ Please note that the `CUSTOMER_NAME` and `CUSTOMER_ACCOUNT_GROUP` are properties of the entity

+Use 'please' only when asking for permission or forgiveness.
+For example, when what you're asking for:
+- benefits us
+- inconveniences a reader
-Use please only when asking for permission or forgiveness—for example, when what you're asking for benefits us, inconveniences a reader, or suggests a potential issue with a product.
+- or suggests a potential issue with a product

 ✅ Please create a support issue